Anne Innis Dagg: Gender inequality in academia

-During her PhD studies, Dagg attempted to secure employment as a professor, but found that at the time universities weren't inclined to hire women.
+During her PhD studies, Dagg attempted to secure employment as a professor, but found that at the time universities were not inclined to hire women.
 Dagg's experience as a woman in academia would go on to shape her work and research interests for the remainder of her career.
-She has researched and published about anti-nepotism laws at academic institutions in North America arguing that they disproportionately impact the female spouses of male professors.
+She researched and published about anti-nepotism laws at academic institutions in North America arguing that they disproportionately impact the female spouses of male professors.
 According to Dagg, anti-nepotism rules, whether formal or unspoken, combined with a reluctance by universities to hire their own PhD students doubly hindered the wives of male faculty: "A wife often earns a Ph.D. from the local university where she is then unable to become a professor because of this opposition.
 Unlike many other women, she may not be free because of her marriage to seek a position at a university outside her locale, a dilemma which makes her career vulnerable to the local university's policies."

 In 1974, Dagg filed a complaint with the Ontario Human Rights Commission against Wilfrid Laurier University.
 The complaint was in regards to the school's refusal to interview her for a position in their biology department despite 19 years experience, opting to instead hire a male professor who she claimed had less experience and fewer qualifications.
 Dagg requested a formal review of the complaint by Ontario's Ombudsman after the Commission found that her claims were "absolutely without foundation."

 Dagg further explored the experiences of women in academia in the 1988 book MisEducation: Women & Canadian Universities, co-authored with Patricia J. Thompson.
-The authors pointed to a reliance on course material and textbooks reliant on gender-based stereotypes, male co-workers making sexist jokes, and lack of support or funding for women researchers as example of how conditions at Canadian universities hadn't changed much for women over time.
-In a Globe and Mail interview, Dagg, who at the time had published 10 books and more than 50 scholarly articles, said about the book that she hoped her lack of tenure wouldn't cost her her job.
+The authors pointed to a reliance on course material and textbooks reliant on gender-based stereotypes, male co-workers making sexist jokes, and lack of support or funding for women researchers as example of how conditions at Canadian universities had not changed much for women over time.
+In a Globe and Mail interview, Dagg, who at the time had published 10 books and more than 50 scholarly articles, said about the book that she hoped her lack of tenure would not cost her her job.

-Personal life
+Personal life and death

-Dagg married Ian Ralph Dagg (1928-1993) in 1957.
+Dagg married Ian Ralph Dagg (1928–1993) in 1957.
 The ceremony took place at St. Pancras Town Hall in London, England.
 Ian Dagg taught at the University of Waterloo's Physics Department from 1959 to 1993, and served as chair of the department from 1988 to 1993.
 Together until his death, the couple had three children: Hugh, Ian and Mary.